 - The structure of the Convention itself is discussed in this four-part series.

-- And an absolutely critical note: the Hague Service Convention does not pertain to subpoenas.
+- And an absolutely critical note: the Hague Service Convention does not confer coercive effect on subpoenas.
 Repeat after me—you can’t just SERVE a subpoena in France.
-You have to file a Hague Evidence Request.
+At least, not if you want it to actually work.
+Instead, you have to file a Hague Evidence Request.
 Dramatically different from serving a summons or notice.

 Here’s how it’s done in France: